andyglover/video-to-sheet/README.md

 ## Disclaimer

 This project is provided "as is" without warranty of any kind, express or implied.
 The user assumes all responsibility for using this project.
-It is the user's responsibility to ensure that their API keys and credentials are kept secure and not exposed publicly.
+It is the user's responsibility to ensure that their API keys and credentials are used responsibly, kept secure and not exposed publicly.
 The authors and maintainers of this project are not responsible for any misuse or damage that may occur from using this project.